-Germ clue to childhood cancer
+Missing microbes 'cause' childhood cancer

 That has been dismissed in this work published in Nature Reviews Cancer.

-Instead, Prof Greaves believes there are three stages to the disease.
+Instead, Prof Greaves - who has collaborated with researchers around the world - says there are three stages to the disease.

-The first is a seemingly unstoppable genetic mutation that happens inside the womb.
+- The first is a seemingly unstoppable genetic mutation that happens inside the womb

-The next is a failure to train the immune system in the first year of life.
+- Then a lack of exposure to microbes in the first year of life fails to teach the immune system to deal with threats correctly

-Coming into contact with microbes is essential for the immune system to learn how to react, but modern society is cleaner than it's ever been.

-Without this lesson, infections later in childhood, such as flu, can cause an immune system malfunction, further genetic abnormalities and cancer.
+- This sets the stage for an infection to come along in childhood, cause an immune malfunction and leukaemia

-This "unified theory" of leukaemia was not the result of a single study.
+This "unified theory" of leukaemia was not the result of a single study, rather a jigsaw puzzle of evidence that established the cause of the disease.

-He said: "The research strongly suggests that acute lymphoblastic leukaemia has a clear biological cause and is triggered by a variety of infections in predisposed children whose immune systems have not been properly primed."
+Prof Greaves said: "The research strongly suggests that acute lymphoblastic leukaemia has a clear biological cause and is triggered by a variety of infections in predisposed children whose immune systems have not been properly primed."

 Evidence that helped build the case included: